aditya-hansraj/llama3-70b-instruct-shell/README.md

 ## Usage

-1. Save the script to a file, for example, `nvidia_chat.sh`.
+1. Save the script to a file, for example, `llama3`.
 2. Make the script executable:

     ```bash
-    chmod +x llama3.sh
+    chmod +x llama3
     ```

 3. Run the script with your query as an argument:

     ```bash
-    ./llama3.sh "Your query here"
+    ./llama3 "Your query here"
     ```

 ## Script Details